Registration Support for ME & NRE Courses

 Major restrictions are not removed for ME and NRE, except for NRE 2120.
 Students who want to register for ME or NRE classes can request a Restricted Class Permit through OSCAR.
 Permit requests are evaluated on an individual basis.

-- NRE 2120 - The major restrictions are removed the Friday before classes start by noon.
-Permits for this course are not approved.
+• NRE 2120 & NRE 3301 - The major restrictions are removed the Friday before classes start by noon in fall semester.
+Permits for these courses are not approved for fall semester.
+There are no restrictions on the summer class offering.

 Permits & Overrides for ME, NRE and MP Courses